jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (e) if the supply is treated as having been made under section 5(10) on the date on which the first drawing or determination of a result of the gambling (including a New Zealand lottery) commences, provided that this paragraph does not apply to an instant game that is a New Zealand lottery or gambling played by means of a gaming machine (as those terms are defined in section 4(1) of the Gambling Act 2003):
   (f) where the supply is for a consideration in money received by the supplier by means of any machine, meter, or other device operated by a coin or token, at the time any such coin or token is taken from that machine, meter, or other device by or on behalf of the supplier:
   (g) if the supply is treated as having been made under section 5(11B) at the time a casino count takes place:
-  (h) if section 8(4B)(b)(ii) applies, the supply is treated as having been made on the first day in the adjustment period when the percentage actual use of the services falls below 90%.
+  (h) if section 8(4B)(b)(ii) applies, the supply is treated as having been made on the last day in the adjustment period when the percentage actual use of the services falls below 95%.
 (2A) Despite subsection (1), a supply to which section 5(11G) applies is treated as taking place at the time the token, stamp or voucher is redeemed.
 (2B) If section 5(11H) applies, the excess consideration is treated as consideration in money for a supply that takes place at the time the token, stamp or voucher is issued.
 (3) Notwithstanding anything in subsection (1) or subsection (2),—